-- ambient temperature range: 5-50°C (41-122°F) - ambient relative humidity: maximum 80% for temperature <31°C, decreasing linearly to 50% at 40°C - pressure: 75kPa-106kPa - mains voltage within ±10% of nominal - vibrations in the calibration environment should be minimized - altitude does not effect the performance or safety of the unit - indoor use only
+- ambient temperature range: 5 50 °C (41 122 °F)

+- ambient relative humidity: maximum 80% for temperature <31°C, decreasing linearly to 50 % at 40 °C

+- pressure: 75 kPa 106 kPa

+- mains voltage within ± 10 % of nominal

+- vibrations in the calibration environment should be minimized

+- altitude less than 2,000 meters

+- indoor use only

-3 Quick Start
+Quick Start

-CAUTION: READ SECTION 5 ENTITLED BATH USE before placing the bath in service.
+READ the Bath Use section before placing the bath in service.
 Incorrect handling can damage the bath and void the warranty.

-This section gives a brief summary of the steps required to set up and operate the 7005/7015 bath.
+This section gives a brief summary of the steps required to set up and operate the bath.
 This should be used as a general overview and reference and not as a substitute for the remainder of the manual.
-Please read Section 4 through 6 carefully before operating the bath.
+Please read Installation through General Operation carefully before operating the bath.